metelness/DataScienceMastersProgram/Project10_VGX_SenntimentAnalysis/README.md

 Visuals of how the topics relate to the sentiment

 ### Run Instructions
-Simply run the Jupyter Notebook
+Simply run the Jupyter Notebook after updating filepaths Tableau is required for the visuals